Consumption Dependent Random Utility: Characterization and Axiomatics

 \subsection{State Independence}

 In the prior section we allowed for both consumption and state dependence.
 An analyst may instead want to consider an environment where there is no evolving state, thus ridding ourselves of state dependence, while continuing to allow for consumption dependence.
+As an example, an analyst may be interested to see if choices are driven only by habit formation, in which case the analyst may market and price their good in such a way to attract first time consumers.
 By restricting to rational choice but allowing for full heterogeneity in a population's preferences and consumption dependence, we arrive at the state independent consumption dependent random utility model.
 Our goal in this section is to characterize SI-CDRUM.

 Before axiomatizing the SI-CDRUM, it is important to know if state independence implies any further restrictions over CDRUM.
 Example \ref{SIFurtherContent} shows that state independence has further empirical content beyond that CDRUM.